BobSteagall/gcc-builder/README.txt

   * pack-gcc.sh - This script creates a compressed tarball of compiler files installed into the staging directory by the stage-gcc.sh script.
 The resulting TGZ file will be in the ./packages subdirectory.

+  * install-gcc-tarball.sh - This script unpacks the TGZ file created by the packing script (pack-gcc.sh) into the directory structure specified in the build variables script (gcc-build-vars.sh).

   * make-gcc-rpm.sh - This script creates an RPM of the compiler files installed into the staging directory by the stage-gcc.sh script.
 The